selfrefactor/rambda/README.md

 <details>

-<summary>Lodash is fastest.
-Rambda is 6.56% slower and Ramda is 95.38% slower</summary>
+<summary>Rambda is fastest.
+Ramda is 95.26% slower and Lodash is 10.27% slower</summary>

 ```text
 const R = require('../../dist/rambda.js')